-I am a physician who has practiced in Minnesota for 20 years and has been active in our community serving on boards that advocate for women’s health, the literary arts, and eliminating racism.
+I am a physician who has practiced in Minnesota for more than 20 years and has been active in our community volunteering for organizations that advocate for women’s health, the literary arts, and eliminating racism.
 I have deep roots in our state and community – I am a sixth-generation Minnesotan.
-I ran for the Minnesota House in 2018 because I was concerned about the state of political discourse.
-I won reelection in 2020, and following redistricting this year, I am running for State Senate to continue to be a voice for reason and science at the Capitol.
-Minnesota is a unique state that has a history of innovative leadership that often provides an example for the rest of the country.
-We need to continue that leadership tradition and continue to move Minnesota forward.
+I ran for the Minnesota House in 2018 because I was concerned about the future of our state.
+I won reelection in 2020, and following redistricting this year, I am running for State Senate to continue to be a voice for science and constructive problem solving at the Capitol.
+Minnesota is a unique state with a history of innovative leadership that often provides an example for the rest of the country.
+We need to build on that leadership tradition and continue to move Minnesota forward.

 My parents, who are both native Minnesotans, instilled a love of our state in my brother and me.
 We spent summers at a lake in northern Minnesota and took great pride in the beauty of our state.
 We learned to cheer for our beloved Vikings, Twins, and North Stars (and later Wild) together.
 Our parents modeled civic engagement for us, with their deep involvement in the community as volunteers and board members.

 I was born and grew up in Minneapolis, attending Jefferson Elementary.
 I loved to play tennis and ride my bike to my friends’ houses.
 My father’s job moved us to Mexico City.
-There I learned to speak Spanish and had the profound experience of being “other” for the first time.
+There I learned to speak Spanish and developed a deep love for Mexico and its people.
 We returned to Minnesota where I completed high school.

 Family Life and Career

 A mutual friend introduced me to John Willoughby during my third year of medical school, and we were married in Minneapolis the following year.
-John was ROTC in college, eventually became an Army Ranger, and served in Germany and Somalia.
+John joined ROTC in college, eventually became an Army Ranger, and served in Germany and Somalia.
 We’ve been married for almost twenty-five years, and he is a wonderful husband and father and a great partner!
 While he is not a native Minnesotan, John has the zeal of a convert and loves everything about our state.
 He has led our family on many excursions in the Boundary Waters, enjoys winter camping, and Nordic skiing.
-He has served on the board of the Nature Conservancy, and he is very involved in our son’s Boy Scout Troop (he was an Eagle Scout himself and our son Rhys just earned his Eagle!).
+He has volunteered for the Nature Conservancy, our church, and he is very involved in our son’s Boy Scout Troop (he was an Eagle Scout himself and our son Rhys just earned his Eagle!).
 His Minnesota pride extends into his career, as he works for Target.

 I have practiced Obstetrics and Gynecology for more than twenty years in Minneapolis and have enjoyed a wonderful career.
-It is a tremendous honor to participate in and be present with women during their most exhilarating and most challenging moments, and I am grateful to have had that opportunity.
+It is a tremendous honor to be present with women during their most exhilarating and most challenging moments, and I am grateful to have had that opportunity.